JanTristanH/harzer-wander-buddy/backend/hwb/README.md

   - nearest
   - from stamp
   - from my location
-- Kommentare an Stempel "fehlt"
+- Comments on Stamps to mark missing / broken ones

 ## Backlog

+- add maps api key from env to index file
 - save some hand picked default routes
 - save high profile for routes
 - link to park for night parking
 - score for completing area
 - score where walking from other side would be easier
+- Filtering on Map view -> Goethe weg usw.
+- Object Page for POIs
+- Admin Master data app -> new Stamps & moving
+- Deal with legacy Stamps & check for deveation on HWN site
+- History view for changed stamps

-## Docker
+## Build with Docker locally

-`docker build . -t hwb`
+- run `docker build . -t hwb`
-Github registry verbinden
+- connect to Github registry via VS Code extension
-lowercase pushen
+- push all lowercase

-## Database

-This project is configured to run with a postgres.